ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

 `Community <http://discuss.ardupilot.org/>`__- This is what really sets ArduPilot apart from the closed-source offerings in the market.
-An area for open discourse on the projects direction between developers and customers.
+An area for open discourse on the ArduPilot projects direction between developers and its customers.

 `DIYDRONES <http://diydrones.com/>`__- ArduPilot previous community home.